 Ms. Jestin serves on the firm’s Policy Committee and is co-chair of the firm’s Hiring Committee.

 Ms. Jestin joined Jenner & Block after serving as an Assistant United States Attorney and supervisor in the Criminal Division of the Eastern District of New York, where she was involved in investigations, prosecutions and trials involving fraud, money laundering and other white collar offenses.
 She successfully prosecuted the leadership of three of the five La Cosa Nostra organized crime families.
 She was co-counsel in the RICO prosecution of Gambino boss Peter Gotti and 16 co-defendants for labor racketeering, fraud and corruption, resulting in the conviction of all defendants.
 Ms. Jestin also served as a state prosecutor, and prosecuted, among other things, domestic violence and sex crimes.

-Ms. Jestin is the recipient of the Department of Justice Director’s Award for Superior Performance as an Assistant United States Attorney.
-In 2015, she was recognized among the top women in investigations by Global Investigation Review (GIR).
+In 2020, Crain’s New York Business selected Ms. Jestin for its 4th annual Notable Women in Law list.
+She is also the recipient of the Department of Justice Director’s Award for Superior Performance as an Assistant United States Attorney and was recognized among the top women in investigations by Global Investigation Review (GIR) in 2015.

 Since joining the firm, Ms. Jestin has been awarded the 2012 Associates Committee Mentoring Award and the 2012 Albert E. Jenner Pro Bono Award.